 In the UK, the younger generations are using digital banks like Revolut, a bank that is specifically geared to a younger lifestyle.
-Revolut talks their language and behaves like the applications that millennials and young people are familiar and comfortable with.
+Revolut speaks their language and behaves like the applications that millennials and young people are familiar are comfortable with.

-Research even suggests that 50% of young people in the UK who use mobile banking apps actually enjoy and appreciate using these applications.
-Which is quite different to the students we interviewed who are scared to login to their banking application out of fear and lack of knowledge.
+Research even suggests that 50% of young people in the UK who use mobile banking apps enjoy and appreciate using these applications.
+Which is quite different from the students we interviewed who are scared to login to their banking application out of fear and lack of knowledge.

 Banks have reached a strong level of digital interface and customer experiences have overall been climbing.
 But to serve this audience, everything needs to be even easier and faster.
 Even if an application is rejected, they want it to be on the spot.
 If a customer chats with a representative, then they want to complete their customer journey right then and there.
 This is the bare minimum today.

 While banking can’t be simplified to a single tweet or post, we can create an improved digital banking customer experience.
 We should make it our goal to make banking experiences straightforward – even for the person who is more accustomed to checking their Instagram account than their bank account.